gvwilson/shuttleworth2014/README.md

 To fix this, I co-founded a project called Software Carpentry.
 Its aim is to teach scientists all the boring things that actually work, like shell scripting, version control, and modular program development.
-Since I rebooted the project in 2010, it has grown into a volunteer organization with more than 150 instructors in 19 countries.
+Since 2010, it has grown into a volunteer organization with more than 150 instructors in 19 countries.
 In the last year alone, we've run two-day workshops for over 7000 researchers, and we're set to double those numbers in the coming two years.
 And those workshops are really making a difference.

-[cut to Adina Chuang Howe explaining how the workshops helped her]
+> Adina Chuang Howe:
+>
+> In 2010, as a postdoc, I enrolled in a Software Carpentry workshop,
+> hoping to learn how to become a better coder.
+A year later, I found
+> myself not only using what I learned for my research but also
+> actively instructing Software Carpentry workshops to other
+> biologists struggling with their data.
+This January, I am looking
+> forward to joining the top-ranked Iowa State University Engineering
+> program as their Presidential Big Data faculty hire.
+There, I will
+> be integrating the principles of Software Carpentry into the
+> university curriculum, teaching these courses to both undergraduate
+> and graduate students, and starting my own lab developing and
+> promoting open-source computational resources for data-driven
+> science.
+What started as an interest in coding, largely due to SWC,
+> has developed into a career, one where I hope I can pass on its
+> impact.

 There is now much more demand for workshops than we can meet, so for the past two and a half years, I've been running a training course to